coding-panda/panda-pods-repeater-field/README.txt

 * change: Removed _fn afterfix in function names and update a lot of variable names to match WordPress coding standards.
 * fix: Fixed the problem when a pod_index exisits in the postmeta table but not used as a field in the pod table.
 * add: use the cache of simpods_tables if available, to avoid the duplications of the query
+* add: use WordPress cache for checking if it is a panda pods repeater field
+* add: When a new entry is added, it will use the admin columns if required.

 == Upgrade Notice ==